govindmehta/ExpenseTracker/README.md

 ### Prerequisites

 - Node.js and npm installed on your system
-- A MongoDB instance or any supported database (configured in your Prisma schema)
+- A PostgresSQL instance or any supported database (configured in your Prisma schema)

 ### Clone the Repository